On the Operator Jensen-Mercer Inequality: Abstract

 \section{Abstract}

-In this short paper, we give two refinements of Jensen-Mercer's operator inequality.
+Mercer inequality for convex functions is a variant of Jensen's inequality, with an operator version that is still valid without operator convexity.

+This paper is two folded.
+First, we present a Mercer-type inequality for operators without assuming convexity nor operator convexity.
+Yet, this form refines the known inequalities in the literature.
+Second, we present a log-convex version for operators.
 We then use these results to refine some inequalities related to quasi-arithmetic means of Mercer's type for operators.